ninchat/offhand/protocol.md

 When non-zero, a link id identifies a link within a listener instance.
 Its value must be within the interval [1, 2^63[.

-If the connector sent an unknown or the zero-value link id (or the epoch has changed), the listener should reply with a new, unique link id.
-Otherwise the listener should reply with an the connector's link id to acknowledge it.
+If the connector sent an unknown or zero-value link id (or the epoch has changed), the listener should reply with a new, unique link id.
+Otherwise the listener should reply with the connector's link id to acknowledge it.

-If the old link id required (see flags) but not known to the listener (or the epoch has changed), it should reply with the zero link id and disconnect.
+If the old link id required (see flags) but not known to the listener (or the epoch has changed), it should reply with zero-value link id and disconnect.

 If the connector receives a new link id (or a new epoch), state specific to the old link id (if any) must be discarded, and messaging may start immediately.